-A cordless phone may seem like a simple purchase in comparison to a cell phone.
+A cordless phone may seem like a simple purchase in comparison to a cellphone.
 But cordless phones are more prone to interference from other devices in your household, including microwaves, Wi-Fi networks and game controllers, which can disrupt calls with static.
 Experts recommend upgrading to a phone with a frequency of 1.9 GHz, also known as Digital Enhanced Cordless Telecommunications (DECT), a frequency band that's reserved for voice communications and eliminates interference.
 It's also more secure; the neighbors won't overhear your conversation on their baby monitor.
-Once a special format commanding higher prices, DECT is now standard on new models.
-All of the cordless phone recommendations in this report use DECT.
+Once a special feature that commanded higher prices, DECT is now standard on cordless phones, including cheap cordless phones.
+All of the cordless phone recommendations in this report use DECT technology.

-The price of cordless phones has dropped even as the technology improves; they now run from as low as $35 to about $100 for single-handset models.
+The price of cordless phones has dropped even as the technology improves; they now run from as low as $20 to about $100 for single-handset models.
 Cordless phone/answering machine combos often come with two or more cordless handsets, plus the ability to buy additional handsets that can be linked to the system (extra handsets can cost $10 to $40 each).
-Depending on the phone, you can expand the number of handsets but expect to pay more.
-(Buyer's tip: It's cheaper to purchase the handsets as a package when you buy the original phone.)
-Most let you use the handsets as walkie-talkies, as well as transfer calls from one handset to another and hold handset conferences.
-The newest technology (which is likely to become the industry standard) allows cordless phones to link up to cell phones via Bluetooth.
-This means you can give your cell phone a rest by using cordless handsets to make or receive calls via your mobile number.
+Depending on the phone, you can expand the number of handsets, but expect to pay more.
+(It's generally cheaper to purchase the handsets as a package when you buy the original phone.)
+Most let you use the handsets as walkie-talkies as well as transfer calls from one handset to another and hold handset conferences.
+The newest technology (which is likely to become the industry standard) allows cordless phones to link up to cellphones via Bluetooth.
+This means you can give your cellphone a rest by using cordless handsets to make or receive calls via your mobile number.

 Some cordless phones/answerers include a corded phone on the base unit.
 This is especially handy for prolonged power outages, since corded phones don't need a power source other than the phone line.